jon-jacky/Piety/piety/README.md

 handles some editing functions and other control keys.

 The *getchar* method is non-blocking when it is scheduled by the Piety scheduler.
-Other Piety tasks can run while the user is entering the command line.
+Other Piety tasks can run while the user is entering or editing the command line.

 The command function is passed as an argument to the *Console* constructor, so this same class can act as the front end to any command line application.
+The command function can invoke the Python interpreter itself, so a *Console* instance can act as Piety's Python shell.

+### Shell ###

+The *pysht* module defines a function *mk_shell* that accepts configuration settings and returns a command function that can be passed to the *Console* constructor, to make that *Console* instance into a Python sell.

 ### Terminal ###

 To use *getchar*, the console must be put into single-character mode, by calling the *setup* function in the *terminal* module.
 The *restore* function returns to the previous mode.

-### Shell ###

-Python shell for Piety.
-Defines the command function *mk_shell* that returns a function that is passed to the *Console* constructor, that makes the *Console* instance behave as a Python shell.

 ### Modules ###